Mcgill University Health Centre/research Institute Of The Mcgill University Health Centre

 -

-Disease control Recruiting nowThis study is testing if a diabetes medication called canagliflozin can improve heart structure and function in people with advanced kidney disease, including those on dialysis.
-About 92 participants will take either the drug or a placebo for one year, with doctors using heart MR…
+Disease control Recruiting nowThis study tests whether canagliflozin, a drug used for diabetes, can improve heart structure in people with advanced kidney disease (stages 4 and 5) or those on dialysis.
+About 92 participants will receive either the drug or a placebo, and heart changes will be measured using MR…

 Phase: PHASE2 • Sponsor: McGill University Health Centre/Research Institute of the McGill University Health Centre • Aim: Disease control